-In this fun article, let's show how red dot sights really look like in real life VS in popular FPS games.
+In this fun article, let's show how red dot sights in FPS games differ than real life.

 First-person shooter games are fun to play and the more realistic ones definitely inspired many people to get into real steel shooting.

-Editor's Recommendation: Escape From Tarkov & Insurgency Sandstorm (ISMC mods) have the most true to life weapon & accessories experience
+Editor's Recommendation: Ground Branch, Ready Or Not & Insurgency Sandstorm (ISMC mods) have the most true to life weapon & accessories experience

 FPS games are meant for fun, and can be educational as they become more realistic.